CovEd-India/mailing/README.md

 ### Usage

-After installing the google OAuth python library run both the main files.
-You will have to login into the main google account via the browswer.
-This will generate pickle files that will store this logged in state.
-It is imperative that this pickle file is not shared as doing so would cause breach of security.
-Appropriate gitignores will be used.
+Run main.py after installing the OAuth Google libraries.
+A window will open where you will have to login to the coved account.
+After that it will auto update and mail the mentors.
+Please do not share the pickle file generated after logging in as it will cause breach of security.

+You can change the email text by simply changing email.txt and using the appropriate template tags.